BMW recalls 91,800 Mini Coopers to fix air-bag sensor

+BRIEF-Axalta Coating Systems Ltd, units expect to enter into an amendment to credit agreement

+* Axalta Coating Systems Ltd- units expect to enter into an amendment to credit agreement, dated as of February 1, 2013

-WASHINGTON BMW (BMWG.DE) is recalling 91,800 Mini Coopers in the United States to replace a defective sensor that may prevent the front passenger seat air bag from deploying in a crash, the German automaker said on Saturday.
+WASHINGTON, April 18 BMW is recalling 91,800 Mini Coopers in the United States to replace a defective sensor that may prevent the front passenger seat air bag from deploying in a crash, the German automaker said on Saturday.

 In documents posted on the U.S. National Highway Traffic Safety Administration website, BMW said the recall of certain model year 2005 to 2008 Mini Cooper and Mini Cooper S cars is expected to being on May 1.